Tupeak Hope

 eXpectations – #AtoZChallenge2018

 The topic for today is our eXpectations for both ourselves and others.
 We must always remember, whether we are healthy or not, to set reasonable expectations for ourselves and those we may interact with during the course of our lives.
 While it may seem easy, there can be many challenges in the way of doing so.
 As mentioned in earlier posts, we are often harder on ourselves and expect more of ourselves than even our worst critic could ever express.
+It is for this reason that we must set reasonable expectations.
+We must also reevaluate them often to ensure that they are still reasonable given the current circumstances in our lives.

 Why’s – #AtoZChallenge2018